CreativeInquiry/terrapattern-website/content/faq.md

 ### What's the basic idea?

 Terrapattern is a prototype that provides *similar-image search for satellite photos*&mdash;an open-source, open-ended tool for exploring the unmapped, and mapping the unmappable.
-Click an interesting spot in a map of New York, San Francisco, or Pittsburgh, and Terrapattern will find other locations that look similar.
+Click an interesting spot in a map of New York, San Francisco, Detroit or Pittsburgh, and Terrapattern will find other locations that look similar in that city.

 * **YOU** click on a "feature of interest" in a satellite image.
 * **TERRAPATTERN** returns a batch of the most similar-looking places nearby.